 1. Know Your Customers

 It’s really important to identify your customer segment in the boutique industry and then live inside of that.
-In fact, Econsultancy published an article emphasizing the fact that the majority of retailers simply don’t know enough about their customers to develop an effective marketing strategy and setting business goals.
+Econsultancy published an article emphasizing the fact that the majority of retailers simply don’t know enough about their customers to develop an effective marketing strategy and set business goals.

 Like Malena, you should curate your products based on the interests of your customer base to ensure that your inventory is relevant and in demand.